JulieKent/BootCamp_Final-Project4-ML/README.md

 The first visualisation created was the 'Interactions v DIFOT' scatter plot to determine the strength of the relationship between these two metrics.

-Overall, there is a very weak, negative correlation between contact centre volume and DIFOT as represented in the visual.
-Even when the data is filtered to represent volume related to order delivery, it still does not strongly support the correlation relationship.
+Overall, with an R-Squared value of 0.138377, there is a very weak, negative correlation between contact centre volume and DIFOT as represented in the visual.
+Even when the data is filtered to represent volume related to order delivery, it still does not strongly support the correlation relationship with the R-Squared value only increasing to 0.25306.

 ![Overall Correlation](Images/Overall_Correlation.PNG)